And to think we used to hate them!

 Paul Comfort, Directorate of Sport, Exercise and Physiotherapy, School of Health and Social Care, University of Salford, Manchester, UK

-An extra-wide grip will cause more harm than good.
+Furthermore, an extra-wide grip will cause more harm than good.

 For optimal lat activation we recommend a grip slightly wider than shoulder-width.